Men love simple, so let’s keep it simple

-- Leafy greens and peppers (orange, red and yellow)
+- Leafy greens and peppers (orange, red, and yellow)

 - pecan mixes

-Cook up in a meal: onions, potatoes, beans, cauliflower and broccoli.
+Cook up in a meal: onions, potatoes, beans, cauliflower, and broccoli.

-Top a meal off with tomatoes and a slice of avocado, a slice of whole grain bread, brown or wild rice or quinoa (adds a nice nutty flavor)
+Top a meal off with tomatoes and a slice of avocado, a slice of whole-grain bread, brown or wild rice, or quinoa (adds a nice nutty flavor)

-If you like chips, there are great crunchie sources of vegetable chips in the chip isle.
+If you like chips, there are great crunchie sources of vegetable chips in the chip aisle.
 Change up what you reach for and get a snack that is beneficial to your health and energy levels.
 Veggie chips are better than you think.
 Give them a try.

 Add some spice to your food with herbs

 Fresh is best, throw out the herbs that have been in the pantry a year or so and start over.
-After all if you are taking the time to cook, experiment and enjoy the process of a good meal.
-For starters try: garlic, ginger, cinnamon, rosemary, turmeric and a nice herb blend.
+After all, if you are taking the time to cook, experiment and enjoy the process of a good meal.
+For starters try garlic, ginger, cinnamon, rosemary, turmeric, and a nice herb blend.
 Sea salt and fresh ground pepper are also good basic to have around.

-Add to your list good olive oil or avocado oil; besides preventing the food from sticking to the pan, a good oil helps the body absorb important nutrients and plays a role in eye health, bone growth and cancer prevention.
+Add to your list good olive oil or avocado oil; besides preventing the food from sticking to the pan, a good oil helps the body absorb important nutrients and plays a role in eye health, bone growth, and cancer prevention.

-Try tossing your meat in a Tupperware with the avocado oil and herb mix, shake it up and then put it on the grill or stove top.
+Try tossing your meat in a Tupperware with the avocado oil and herb mix, shake it up and then put it on the grill or stovetop.
 Remember -shake n bake-.
-This works really well with bite size chopped up veggies roasted in the oven (400* for 20 minutes, check on them after 10 min to flip or stir up for even baking)
+This works really well with bite-size chopped up veggies roasted in the oven (400* for 20 minutes, check on them after 10 min to flip or stir up for even baking)

 The sweet tooth craving- best to stay away from sugars- they really are not worth the problems they create.
 Try for 30 days going for naturally sweet foods and change your mindset.
-A list of good sweets would be dark chocolate, natural honey, fruit, nut butters, or a creamy yogurt with some granola.
+A list of good sweets would be dark chocolate, natural honey, fruit, nut butter, or a creamy yogurt with some granola.
 Try out OUI by Yoplait.
 And if you are eating healthy you can afford a chocolate chip oatmeal cookie or a piece of lemon pie.